Spiritual gift: Descriptions

 Apostle: The title apostle comes from the Greek word apostolos which means "a messenger, one sent forth with orders".
 It refers to one who has been delegated authority by another in a foreign land.
 Apostles were the first leaders of the Church; they were commissioned by Jesus to initiate and direct the preaching of the gospel.
 While many Christians agree that the title of apostle is reserved for those among the first generation of Christians, many Christian denominations continue in one way or another to recognize a continuing apostolic ministry.
-Many churches, such as the Roman Catholic Church and the Eastern Orthodox Churches, believe in the doctrine of apostolic succession, which holds that properly ordained bishops are the successors to the apostles.
+Many churches, such as the Roman Catholic Church, Eastern Orthodox Churches, and the Anglican Church believe in the doctrine of apostolic succession, which holds that properly ordained bishops are the successors to the apostles.
 Only bishops have the charism certain of the truth (in Latin: charisma veritatis certum), which is the faculty to establish undoubtedly a truth in matter of faith or morality or concerning the Holy Scripture.
 Other Christian groups, such as classical Pentecostals, consider the role of a missionary to be fulfilling an apostolic ministry.
 There are some Christians, however, who advocate restoring the Fivefold ministry, including the formal recognition of the office of apostle.
 Others would say that the office no longer exists.

 Prophet: In the New Testament, the office of prophet is to equip the saints for the work of service through exhortation, edification, and consolation (1 Corinthians 12:28; 1 Corinthians 14:3 Ephesians 4:11).
 The prophet's corresponding gift is prophecy.
 Prophecy is "reporting something that God spontaneously brings to your mind".
 Many, particularly Pentecostals and charismatics, distinguish between the "office of prophet" and the "gift of prophecy", believing that a Christian can possess the gift of prophecy without holding the prophetic office.

 Prophecy has been addressed to the human understanding “he who prophesies speaks to men,” Cor 14:1-25.
 The prophet “edifies the church” (14:4).

 Evangelist: An evangelist is one who devotes himself to preaching the gospel.
 In the New Testament, evangelists preached from city to city, church to church.

 Pastor: This term derives from a Greek word for "shepherd".
 In theory pastors are gifted to lead, guide, and set an example for other Christians.
 The grammatical structure of Ephesians 4:11 leads many to conclude that teacher and pastor should be considered one term (pastor-teacher).
 Even so, the two terms are not interchangeable; while all pastors are teachers, not all teachers are pastors.
 Pastoral Gifts include integrity and compassion.